Academics at Penn State

 - Studio and production courses not available.

 - You must be a Business major at your home university to take Smeal College of Business courses at Penn State.
 Please note, economics courses are considered College of the Liberal Arts courses, not Business, at Penn State.

 - The rest of the courses selected must be from other colleges/disciplines.

 - You will be provided with a list of available courses after your nomination.

 Official academic transcripts will be sent to partners within six weeks of the program ending (from last day of finals).
-Students are able to order copies of their Penn State Official Academic Transcript for their records through the Registrar’s Office at a cost of $10 per copy.
+Students are able to order copies of their Penn State Official Academic Transcript for their records through the Registrar’s Office for an additional fee.
 Please note that your transcript may be withheld if there are balances or holds on your Penn State Bursar account.